Kabir Beotra

 To do: Now, why should you sign this binding agreement with Dartmouth?
 The answer, honestly, is very simple—if you love the place!
 That's why I did it.
 I grew up in a big city in India, and Hanover was a marked change from that.
 The presence of nature, the overarching sense of community, and certain student testimonials drew me into the allure of Dartmouth.
 My advice would be to reach out to current students as well as alumni, and have an objective conversation with them—ask them to lay out what they liked as well as what they did not.

 When you have a greater sense of the big picture, you can objectively understand whether you fall into the to-do or not-to-do category.
-I've been at Dartmouth for a month and a half now, and honestly, I cannot picture myself anywhere.
+I've been at Dartmouth for a month and a half now, and honestly, I cannot picture myself anywhere else.
 All those buzzwords I saw throughout the college application process (like 'tight-knit community', 'scenic views', and 'active student life') are actually very true!
 If any of these words entice you, I can attest to the fact that they, one hundred percent, represent the Dartmouth experience, and will find a way to become a part of yours!

 Not to do: College admissions are a scary time.
 You almost feel like you're in competition with everyone, including yourself!
 The only reason I would caution against Early Decision is if you're going for a school's 'prestige' over its 'promise'.
 This holds true for any reputed academic institution, and not only Dartmouth.
 If you're looking at ED as a checklist of things — acceptance rates, SAT medians, number of APs, types of extra-curriculars — you are setting yourself up for inadvertent failure.

 My advice for this category would extend beyond just reaching out to current students.
 It involves digging deeper within yourself and asking two questions: what can I give and what can I get from this college's experience?
-If you can answer both of those honestly, and are satisfied with your response, I strongly suggesting going the Early Decision route.
+If you can answer both of those honestly and are satisfied with your response, I strongly suggest going the Early Decision route.
 If you're still confused, apply Regular Decision!
 That way, you still take a leap of faith, but with a padded safety net of sorts.

 I used this mental framework when I applied Early Decision, and in hindsight, I'm so glad I did.
 There will be enough people that tell you what they think you need to hear, but I think a decision as personal as this requires deeper introspection and reflection.
 I hope this was helpful, and as always, please reach out if I can help colour your experience, just like so many Dartmouth students did mine!